 As I was about to be put under I said to my anesthesiologist "please don't let him kill me".
 All I wanted was to get home to my little twin girls.
+After surgery I was placed on the maternity floor.
+The nurse on duty found me crying and said "don't worry, your young you can have more".
+Not only was there no compassion for my experience but no acknowledgment that I had just avoided death.
 After a day in the hospital and almost a week off work my life slowly returned to normal.
 It didn't have to be like that.

 I hadn't thought much about that day until recently because people keep saying that initiative 26. the personhood bill, will not change the way women are treated by their doctors.
 My experience with a hospital governed by the same beliefs that this bill is based on says otherwise and I am not alone and studies prove it.
-I was 18 years old, a wife and a mother to twins what made an nonviable pregnancy that could not be saved more worthy than living breathing thinking ME.
-The me that went on to have five more children who would not be in the world if my life hadn't been saved.
+I'll never understand what made an nonviable pregnancy that could not be saved more worthy than living breathing thinking ME.
+My life should have mattered.
+My children needing a mother should have mattered.
+My future should have mattered.

 If you pause to think about it it's a scary thought.
 It made me think about the “personhood" movement as a whole and how I don't believe that the consequences to reproductive choices outside of abortion are an accident or collateral damage.
 I think it is by design.
-Women with choices is a scary concept to many and not being able to shame women through evidence of their sexual behavior doesn't make them very happy either.
+Women with choices is a scary concept to many.
+Not being able to shame women through evidence of our sexual behavior doesn't make them very happy either.
 When you take away abortion, birth control, and access to IVF many of the things that the people behind “personhood” dislike the most can no longer happen.
 Women will NOT have control over their reproductive choices, condom use will be in the hands of men.